launchdarkly/integration-framework/README.md

 #### Template files

-Before the `auditLogEventsHook` capability sends the webhook to the endpoint handling your webhook, you have the option to transform the body of the request sent to your handler.
+Before the `auditLogEventsHook` capability sends the request to the endpoint handling your webhook, you have the option to transform the body of the request sent to your handler.
 If you don't provide one or more templates, LaunchDarkly will send you a default JSON payload that looks like this: